hashicorp/terraform-provider-google/website/docs/r/bigquery_data_transfer_config.html.markdown

 * `service_account_name` -
   (Optional)
-  Optional service account email.
+  Service account email.
 If this field is set, transfer config will be created with this service account credentials.
 It requires that requesting user calling this API has permissions to act as this service account.